Note:

 1. Go to Applicare Advanced Options menu.

-2. Add the PostDataToApiJob value in the Enable Custom Logging field.
+2. Enter the value PostDataToApiJob in the Enable Custom Logging field.

-3. Click the Submit button to save the changes.
+3. Click the Submit button to apply and save your changes.

 Steps to disable the success log for LAMA.

-1. Remove the PostDataToApiJob value in the Enable Custom Logging field.
+1. Remove the PostDataToApiJob value from the Enable Custom Logging field.

 2. Click the Submit button to save the changes.